cbcrc/LinkIt/README.md

 LinkIt will always provide all lookup ids for a reference type in one batch; avoiding the Select N+1 problem.

-For example, if we load link `MediaLinkedSource` by ids (`"one", "two"), and the state of those media is
+For example, if we load link the `MediaLinkedSource` for ids '"one"' and '"two"', and the state of those media is
 ```json
 [
     {